mbpod10/DRF_CUSTOM_USERS/README.md

 ```

 ### 2. Create UserViewSet
-- in `api/views` we need to import viewsets from restframework: `from rest_framework import viewsets`
+- in `api/views` we need to import viewsets from restframework: `from rest_framework import viewsets` and the serializer we just made `from .serializers import UserSerializer`
 - create a class `UserViewSet`
   - This will show the whole list of Users and comes with full CRUD functionality
     - WE WILL REVISIT THIS